-As southern gospel became more of a separate entity, its stars mirrored many of the same lyrical themes as their secular counterparts.
-This led to a sharing of values that's made it normal over the years for the Carter Family to sing gospel songs or for Randy Travis to appear as part of a Bill Gaither production.
-It was even mainstream for artists ranging from Alan Jackson and Vince Gill to Carrie Underwood and Dolly Parton singing hits rooted in the scriptures.
+As Southern gospel became more of a separate entity, its stars mirrored many of the same lyrical themes as their secular counterparts.
+This led to a sharing of values that's made it normal for someone like Randy Travis to branch out into Christian music and wow fans with "Three Wooden Crosses."

-Country gospel music really stands the test of time.
-Because of this cross-genre exchange, these eight songs penned by songwriters with country music ties sound at home in churches that still sing old-time hymns like "Amazing Grace" and "How Great Thou Art" and gospel quartet standards.
+Because of this cross-genre exchange, these eight songs penned by songwriters with country music ties sound at home in churches that still sing old-time hymns like "Amazing Grace" and "How Great Thou Art."

 1. The Bailes Brothers - "Dust on the Bible"

 Over time, this country gospel song has been a go-to.
 For example, Hank Williams sang it back in the day, Kitty Wells made it the title track of one of her great albums and Wanda Jackson revisited it this century while collaborating with Jack White.
 It's a Bailes Brothers original, recorded by the West Virginia-based family band in the 1940s.

 2. Alfred E. Brumley - "Turn Your Radio On" and "Victory in Jesus"